enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 --- abstract

-HTTP/1.1 Request Binding adds new hop-by-hop request headers that are cryptographically bound to requests and responses.
+HTTP/1.1 Request Binding adds new hop-by-hop request header fields that are cryptographically bound to requests and responses.
 The keys used are negotiated out-of-band from the HTTP datastream (such as via TLS Exporters).
-These headers allow endpoints to detect and mitigate desynchronization attacks, such as HTTP Request Smuggling, that exist due to datastream handling differences.
+These header fields allow endpoints to detect and mitigate desynchronization attacks, such as HTTP Request Smuggling, that exist due to datastream handling differences.

 --- middle